jamespd10/Timer-SetState/README.md

-# aplicación de temporizador con solo setstate
+# Timer app with only setstate